WestBigDataHub/community/event-annc-guidelines.md

 If your event fits these criteria or you have questions, please contact someone@somewhere.org and we will get back to you!

-Note that our announcements are not endorsements of the event!
+(Note that our announcements are not endorsements of the event.)